Who’s Who at Made for Mermaids??

 For the most part, we write our own tutorials; however, sometimes we do have help.
 I might draft something and Megan T. might write the corresponding tutorial.

-We also brought on Colleen, who helps me keep up with tutorials when I’m overwhelmed and additionally helps updating older patterns.
+We also brought on Colleen and Stephanie, who helps me keep up with tutorials when I’m overwhelmed and additionally helps updating older patterns.

 Just by looking at the cover photo of a pattern, you’ll be able to see who wrote the tutorial.